MabelCXX/FourQueens/README.md

 ### Tips
 - Practice: As with any game, practice makes perfect.
 Spend time learning the controls and how to respond to various challenges.
-- Watch for Cues: Visual and audio cues often precede enemy attacks or changes in the environment.
-Paying attention to these can provide a significant advantage.

 ## Troubleshooting
 If you encounter any issues while installing or playing the game, try the following solutions:

-- Make sure you have the correct version of Java installed.
+- Make sure you have the correct version of Unity and C# installed.
 - If the game is running slowly or not responding, try closing other applications to free up system resources.

 If you're still having trouble, please contact us.